andrew/ultimate-awesome/README.md

 - [awesome-pledge](https://github.com/PeterTonoli/awesome-pledge) - A collaborative curated list of amazingly awesome OpenBSD pledge(2) resources and other awesome things.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
 Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
-- [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for reducing the potential negative effects of technology on society.
 - [awesome-cloud-native-java](https://github.com/saturnism/awesome-cloud-native-java) - Curated list of Cloud Native technology for Java applications.
 - [awesome-malware-resources](https://github.com/Sokow86/awesome-malware-resources) - Just another collection of links, tools, reports and other stuff.
 - [awesome-signature-verification](https://github.com/soumitri2001/awesome-signature-verification) - A curated, non-exhaustive list of papers in handwritten signature verification using ML/DL techniques.